trakylenok/blog/README.md

 ### How to make a production build?

+before installing, delete the file from your project, it is an example.

-In the console, we write `ng build --prod`.
+In the console, we write `ng build --configuration production`.
 After installation, the dist folder will appear.
 To test this application, you need to write `npm install -g http-server` in the console.
 After that, continuing to work in the console, go to the dist folder (`cd dist/`) -> go to the project folder (in my case `cd angular-blog/`) and from here start our local server by typing the command `http-server -p 4200`.
 And now we can look at the application.